Twig7/Capstone/README.md

 - 10:00am: Send email to staff concerning project permissions and editting.
 Try some other options with no success.
 - 12:45pm: Finish work for day.

+#### Tuesday, 07/12

+- 5:10pm: Receive higher permissions to work on capstone.
+- 6:00pm: Find and install notification banner, work on matching colors to those already used on website.
+- 6:50pm: Finish notification banner, move on to condensing pages.